dgroomes/browser-extension-framework/README.md

 # browser-extension-framework

-🛠 BrowserExtensionFramework is an RPC-centric browser extension framework.
+🛠 BrowserExtensionFramework is an RPC-centric framework for browser extensions (sometimes called web extensions).

 ---
 **NOTE**: This was developed on macOS and for my own personal use.